Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: and cardinality bounds

 such that

 \end{definition} $N$ can be thought of as being a number of subsets that form a discrete partition of $\ospace$, while $k$ is a discrete index running over all such subsets and $\hv^{\text{(dis)}}\in\ospace$ is a value in that subset of $\ospace$.
-Riemann integrable classical models include in particular: \begin{myitem} \item classical models equipped with discrete, finite ontic spaces $\ospace$, which means that $\ospace$ is isomorphic to $\{1,\dots,N\}$ for some $N\in\mathbb N$; \item classical models equipped with discrete, countable infinite ontic spaces $\ospace$, which means that $\ospace$ is isomorphic to $\mathbb N$; \item classical models equipped with a continuous ontic space $\ospace$ isomorphic to $\mathbb R^d$ for some $d\in\mathbb N$ such that for all $\red\rho\in\reds$, $\red E\in\rede$, the real function $\ostate{\red\rho}{\cdot}\orep{\red E}{\cdot}\funcrange{\mathbb R^d}{\realpos}$ is Riemann integrable.
-Such classical models are reasonable physically because they may be seen as describing a system with finitely many continuous degrees of freedom such as position and momentum of finitely many particles. \end{myitem}
+Riemann integrable \vgrSC{classical}\vgr{operationally noncontextual ontological} models include in particular: \begin{myitem} \item \vgrSC{classical}\vgr{operationally noncontextual ontological} models equipped with discrete, finite ontic spaces $\ospace$, which means that $\ospace$ is isomorphic to $\{1,\dots,N\}$ for some $N\in\mathbb N$; \item \vgrSC{classical}\vgr{operationally noncontextual ontological} models equipped with discrete, countable infinite ontic spaces $\ospace$, which means that $\ospace$ is isomorphic to $\mathbb N$; \item \vgrSC{classical}\vgr{operationally noncontextual ontological} models equipped with a continuous ontic space $\ospace$ isomorphic to $\mathbb R^d$ for some $d\in\mathbb N$ such that for all $\red\rho\in\reds$, $\red E\in\rede$, the real function $\ostate{\red\rho}{\cdot}\orep{\red E}{\cdot}\funcrange{\mathbb R^d}{\realpos}$ is Riemann integrable.
+Such operationally noncontextual ontological models are reasonable physically because they may be seen as describing a system with finitely many continuous degrees of freedom such as position and momentum of finitely many particles. \end{myitem}